syegulalp/Akilang/language.md

 Returns a pointer to the data component for an object, such as a string or an array.
 This can be used, for instance, to pass a pointer to a null-terminated string to a C library function that needs it.

+This example uses `c_data` to pass raw string data to a Win32 system call:

 ```
 extern MessageBoxA(hwnd:i32, msg:ptr i8, caption:ptr i8, type: i8):i32